digital-blueprint/relay-auth-bundle/docs/config.md

 * **Remote validation**: The bundle passes the access token to the OIDC server introspection endpoint for each request.
 This adds overhead to each request but everything is handled by the OIDC server.

-## Frontend Keycloak Config (FIXME)

-At this time the bundle is still depending on Keycloak as a specific OIDC server for some optional functionality.
-The auth bundle handles the OIDC login component of the OpenAPI docs provided by the core bundle (the login button at the top left).

-We are looking into providing a frontend web component that works with all OIDC serves to remove this dependency.

 ## Remote Validation Client with Keycloak